faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 Some people say that Go can't express good abstractions.
 They mostly refer to the lack of generics.
 That's because in most object-oriented languages, people are used to creating abstractions around types.
-In Go, the right way is to create abstractions around behaviour using interfaces and higher-order functions.
+In Go, the right way is to create abstractions around behaviour using interfaces.
 When you follow this principle, you find that Go is very powerful at creating abstractions.

 In this post, I am going to explore a way of creating abstractions using the *'good old composite pattern'* from the book called 'Design patterns'.
 Combined with higher-order functions, this pattern